 For Venezuela, the desire not to give in to the pressure to devalue was largely political.
-First, controlling distribution of the limited stock of dollars at the official rate when application backlogs reportedly were a year-long wait gave the government considerable power to pick and choose among favoured companies and institutions with foreign multinationals often discriminated against [9].
+First, controlling distribution of the limited stock of dollars at the official rate when application backlogs reportedly were a year-long wait gave the government considerable power to pick and choose among favoured companies and institutions with foreign multinationals often discriminated against [8].

 Second, allowing market forces to override the government's commitment to a fixed exchange rate would have been politically humiliating.
 In order for the - rampant - inflation not to get completely out of control through higher import prices, a depreciation would have also required a sharp retrenchment of fiscal policy, reducing the government's ability to direct public spending towards favoured groups.
-The new exchange rate was an attempt to mask the failure of the government's policy by allowing households to buy a few more imported goods while keeping the overall system intact [9].
+The new exchange rate was an attempt to mask the failure of the government's policy by allowing households to buy a few more imported goods while keeping the overall system intact [8].

 Those in power always have a greater incentive to buy off political threats than to invest in projects that will only bear fruit over time, possibly after they have gone.
 In oil-rich economies, they also have the means.
 Chávez expropriated and redistributed wealth to weaken enemies and woo allies.
 In his careless economic management, he undercut the oil wealth that funded Venezuelan socialism.
-His assaults on private firms left the country short of the expertise and capital needed to develop its resources [8].
+His assaults on private firms left the country short of the expertise and capital needed to develop its resources [6].

 Other countries (Iran and Argentina) with similar problems also took the route toward multiple exchange regimes.
 In Iran, the loss of export earnings and consequent currency crisis in 2012 resulting from economic sanctions was only made worse by the fall in the global oil price.
 Tehran had a seven-layered exchange rate system before 1991, before replacing it with a three-tiered system in the rial and the categorization of goods by 1-10 in terms of importance.
-Imports of food and medicine were at the top and had privileged access to dollars, which were in much shorter supply for other consumer goods and intermediate inputs lower down the list [9].
+Imports of food and medicine were at the Argentina was the only country that regularly vied with Venezuela for wrongheaded economic policy.
+Unlike the Iran and Venezuela though, it decided against multiple exchange rates when the idea was mooted in 2013.
+However, the combination of an overvalued official rate and currency controls meant that it still had a black market (so-called "blue dollar") rate trading well below it [8].